 You may also find that using the Commercial Map Insights found by selecting Research from the main navigation is a good way to look for land.
 (Note: Also access Site Selection from the top navigation Research menu.)

 You can also search for properties in a general area.
 To do that, you’ll need to make sure that you have the correct “Filters” set.
 RPR will remember your last filter setting, but it’s a good idea to make sure they’re still set properly before beginning your search.
 You can also quickly remove previously set Filters by selecting the More Filters icon and then the Reset button.

 Next, enter a neighborhood, ZIP code, city or other defined geography into the location field.
 As you type, RPR will auto suggest results, based on the location nearest to you.
 If you select the name of the auto suggest, your search will automatically be executed.

 Filter down your commercial search

-One helpful tip as you are learning how agents in your market prefer to list properties, is to keep the “Commercial” property checked as this is a catchall property type and can house a mixture of properties that you may be interested in.
+One helpful tip as you are learning how agents in your market prefer to list properties, is to keep the “Commercial” property checked under Property Type as this is a catchall property type and can house a mixture of properties that you may be interested in.
 Select your Price or Lease Price and enter the building or leasable square footage parameters and/or enter the lot size.

-Select the filters icon (the funnel) to expand the advanced search.
+Select the filters icon to expand the advanced search.
 You’ll immediately see the count of properties matching your criteria.
 This is a helpful reference that will allow you to better pinpoint the specific properties you’re looking for.

 RPR has a max number of properties that you can search.
 Once your search area exceeds 5000 properties, RPR will show a message requesting that you adjust your search filters to narrow down your results.